Travel like the locals!

 The Atlantic Road connects Averøy with the mainland via a series of small islands and islets spanned by a total of eight bridges over 8274 meters.
 The road is a national tourist route.

-If you stop at the Atlantic Road, you will get off the bus at Eldhusøya.
+At the Atlantic Road, you will get off the bus at Eldhusøya.
 Here you can take a walk on the suspended walkway around the islet.
 The walkway consists of latticework (“grids”) “floating” above the terrain, and is suitable for or anyone.
 The service building at Eldhusøya, with its distinct architecture that falls into the terrain, has a café and toilets.
 The area also offers a magnificent landscape, a rich bird life and great fishing opportunities.

-Departure from: Molde bus terminal
+Departure from: Kristiansund bus terminal